actsasrob/aws-system-administration-resources/README.md

 4. Run the example_21/myblog/myblog_sh script to kick off the CloudFormation build process to provision the AWS cluster.

+   The example_21/myblog.sh invokes 'aws cloudformation' CLI to create EC2 instance using CloudFormation template.
+   _**NOTE: Costs will be incurred for creating AWS resources!!!**_

+   Before running the above script you must set up your AWS credentials in ~/.aws/credentials or via environment variables.

    First edit example_21/myblog.sh as follows:

       Replace the "<change_ami>" text with the AMI ID from step 2 above.